Records Management Service

 What is the Records Management Service?

-The Records Management Service (RMS) manages and stores semi-current records for Bedford Borough Council, Central Bedfordshire Council and Luton Borough Council.
+The Records Management Service manages and stores paper semi-current records for Bedford Borough Council, Central Bedfordshire Council and Luton Borough Council.
 Records are semi-current when they are no longer needed on a daily basis in the Office, but may need to be referred to occasionally.
-Records Management is now seen by central government as an integral part of the whole future strategy for Information Management.
+Records Management is an integral part of future strategy for Information Management.

 The Service supports the efficiency with which all other Services and activities can operate as recorded information is essential for practical and legal business reasons (corporate benefit), but also for public access linked to democratic accountability of decision making (community benefit).

-There are many advantages to Records Management, the most noticeable being storage in high density record stores costs roughly one tenth of the price of storage in prime office space.
-A second advantage is the reduction in office clutter.
-Effective Records Management can also improve search and retrieval time, thus improving decision making, thus promoting excellent business practice.
+There are many advantages to Records Management.
+It is enables more cost effective use of office space as storage in high density record stores costs roughly one tenth of the price of storage in prime office space, and, when done properly, improves search and retrieval time of information.

 Transferring consignments to the Records Management Service

-When filling the boxes you are required to complete the electronic records transfer form (ERC2) which can be e-mailed to you if you contact RMS Staff.
+When filling boxes it is important that the electronic records transfer form (ERC2) is completed at the same time.
 This form comes in two formats Case format, for Social Care and other client files and General format for everything else.

 The ERC2 form contains the following sections: